CounterpartyXCP/Documentation/docs/advanced/command-line-interface/sending-bulk.md

 ## Instructions

-Use this script on a system with `counterparty-lib` installed and in the `PYTHONPATH`.
+Use this script on a system with `counterparty-core` installed and in the `PYTHONPATH`.
 (If using a Federated Node, this is possible by issuing the command `fednode shell counterparty` or `fednode shell counterparty-testnet` as appropriate, and using the script in that shell.)

 If the CSV file with the data is called input.csv, and the script is called sendmany.py, then call this script with